A teacher training personal statement is a professional document that you’ll submit as part of your postgraduate teacher training application.

 -

-However, there may be some instances where you’d like to tailor it to different courses.
+You can use the same personal statement for every course you apply for.
+There may be some instances where you’d like to tailor it to different courses.

 If you’re not sure if you want to teach primary or secondary, you can find out more about teaching different age groups.